BMX Racing History · Rider Profile · Legend Bike Co

 • ABA BMX Hall of Fame 2008 induction press release (Brian Lopes bio: Saddleback Park, age 4½, SE Racing, Toby Henderson, turned pro at 17, Elf Bicycles, Mongoose) — leelikesbikes.com/brian-lopes-inducted-into-the-bmx-hall-of-fame.html

-• brianlopes.com — official site (nine National titles, six UCI World Cup wins, four UCI World Champion titles).
+• brianlopes.com — official site (nine National titles, six UCI World Cup wins, four UCI World Champion titles, signature knee pads, current and former sponsor list, racing results through 2015).